bids-standard/bids-specification/src/02-common-principles.md

     context, a session may also indicate a group of related scans, taken in one or more visits.

+1.  **Sample** - a sample pertaining to a subject such as tissue, primary cell or cell-free sample.
+    The `sample-<label>` key/value pair is used to distinguish between different samples from the same subject.
+    The label MUST be unique per subject and is RECOMMENDED to be unique throughout the dataset.

 1.  **Data acquisition** - a continuous uninterrupted block of time during which a brain scanning instrument was acquiring data according to particular scanning sequence/protocol.